rahulkarlupia72/Project/README.md

-# Project This project is basically by providing certains it will predicts whether the person will have a stroke or not.
+# Project This project is basically by providing certain inputs it will predicts whether the person will have a stroke or not.
 This model is built using one of the machine learning algorithms that is Random Forest Classifier